Skip to content

 Column name Requirement Level Data type Description

-Values in participant_id MUST be unique.
+The combination of participant_id and session_id MUST be unique.

 This column must appear first in the file.